cloudfoundry-samples/jruby-rails-bookshelf/README.md

     jruby -S rake assets:precompile
     jruby -S warble

-Then to deploy we need to do that from a different directory so we can configure rbenv or RVM to use C Ruby instead of JRuby which is needed by vmc
+To deploy, we need to do that from a different directory so we can configure rbenv or RVM to use C Ruby instead of JRuby which is needed by vmc

-    mkdir deploy
     mv bookshelf.war deploy/.
     cd deploy
-    rbenv local 1.9.2-p290  (if you use RVM the command should be 'rvm ruby-1.9.2-p290')

 Now we are ready to push the app to Cloud Foundry